 If a child doesn’t have his own library card, now is a great time to get him one.
 New readers thrive on new independence and having their very own library card is a big deal (and great responsibility.)

 Read through the other questions above.
 Maybe the child isn’t ready.
-Maybe we haven’t found the right book match for the child.
+Maybe the child hasn’t had solid phonics instruction to learn to decode words.
 Maybe the child thinks we will stop reading to her.
 What can we do to help?

 May the beginning reading journey be filled with joy and delight!
 What questions do you still have?